joe-scotto/file-hosting/README.md

     ```php
     $GLOBALS['config'] = [
         'database' => [
-            'host' => '127.0.0.1',
+            'host' => 'db-host-name',
-            'database' => 'file-hosting',
+            'database' => 'db-name',
-            'username' => 'root',
+            'username' => 'db-username',
-            'password' => 'root',
+            'password' => 'db-password',
-            'table' => 'users' // `users` is the default, change this value if you know what you want for your database name
+            'table' => 'table-name' // `users` is the default, change this value if you know what you want for your database name
         ],
-        'homeURL' => 'website home url' // URL to visit upon clicking "back to home"
+        'homeURL' => 'website-home-url' // URL to visit upon clicking "back to home"
     ];
     ```